JuliaLang/julia/doc/stdlib/base.rst

    Create a string from any value using the ``showall`` function.

-.. function:: bytestring(::Ptr{Uint8})
+.. function:: bytestring(::Ptr{Uint8}, [length])

    Create a string from the address of a C (0-terminated) string.
 A copy is made; the ptr can be safely freed.
+If ``length`` is specified, the string does not have to be 0-terminated.

 .. function:: bytestring(s)